takiwaki/Blastwave/HYD1D/README.md

     ssh <your account>@more.cfca.nao.ac.jp

-Then go to work directory.
+Then, go to work directory.

     mkdir /cfca-work/<your account>
     cd /cfca-work/<your account>